blytkerchan/blytkerchan.github.io/_posts/2014-07-06-is-open-source-software-security-falling-apart.markdown

 ---
 author: rlc
+categories:
+- Open Source Software
+- Software Security
+- Vulnerabilities
+- Proprietary Software
 comments: true
 date: 2014-07-06 01:21:17+00:00
+excerpt: 'There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug.

+  Then there''s the demise of Truecrypt, recent bugs in GnuTLS and recent bugs in the Linux kernel.

+  So, is there a systemic problem with Open Source software?
+Does proprietary software have the same problem?

+  '
 layout: post
+tags:
+- open source
 title: Is Open Source software security falling apart?
 wordpress_id: 3163
-categories:
-  - Opinions
-  - Software Development
-  - Software Testing
-tags:
-  - open source
-excerpt: |
-  There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug.

-  Then there's the demise of Truecrypt, recent bugs in GnuTLS and recent bugs in the Linux kernel.

-  So, is there a systemic problem with Open Source software?
-Does proprietary software have the same problem?
 ---

 There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug[^1].